Trying to build up your credit history and improve your credit score, when you have no existing history, is a huge challenge.

 You set up an Extra account and then connect your bank to your Extra account.
 They work with 10,000+ banks.
 Then they issue you a debit card that has a spending limit based on your bank account balance and other factors.

 You use the debit card, they will cover the purchase and then pay themselves back from your bank account the next business day.
-At the end of each month, they report your total purchases that month as payments to two credit bureaus – Equifax and Experian.
-Since they’ve extended you credit, albeit one business day, it’s accurate.
+At the end of each month, they report your total purchases that month as payments to two credit bureaus – Experian and Equifax.

-In addition to building credit, Extra also offers 1% rewards points on your purchases.
+In addition to building credit, Extra also offers 1% rewards points2 on your purchases.

 This is different than a secured credit card because you don’t have to give them a deposit.
 With secured credit cards, you typically give them a few hundred dollars and they give you a “credit limit” that matches.
 With Extra, you don’t have to give up a deposit.

-The only cost to you is a subscription fee which is as low as $7 a month. (more on this below)
+The only cost to you is a subscription fee which starts at $149 per year. (more on this below)

 Who is behind Extra?

-Extra is run by Thingy Thing, Inc. and their prior claims to fame included Down to Shop, which was a quirky video ecommerce platform.
+Extra is run by The Aligned Company and their prior claims to fame included Down to Shop, which was a quirky video ecommerce platform.
 My takeaway from this is that they’re used to ecommerce and that fun approach could be a nice change of pace for a financial tech company!

-Their banking partner is Evolve Bank and Trust, which is FDIC insured, but they are not because they’re not a bank.
+Their banking partner is Evolve Bank and Trust, which is FDIC insured (#1299), but they are not a bank.
 They’re just a debit card linked to your bank.

 For banking integration, they use Plaid.
 If your bank integrates with Plaid, which now numbers more than 10,000+ banks, then your bank works with Extra.
 Finally, the card you get is a Mastercard so it works anywhere Mastercard does (except outside the United States, Extra only works within the US).